 - Less environmental impact (No chemicals or film to dispose, less paper used)

-The greatest benefit of digital X-rays is that Dr. Don can use computer enhancement to make the images larger and clearer, and he can also modify the contrast in order to better study specific areas.
+The greatest benefit of digital X-rays is that our doctors can use computer enhancement to make the images larger and clearer, and he can also modify the contrast in order to better study specific areas.

 This means he can more accurately diagnose your or your child’s orthodontic condition and create the customized treatment plan required to correct the problem.
 He will also be able to better illustrate the condition and treatment plan so that you will understand every step of your or your child’s orthodontic journey.